I. Policy Statement:

 Monitoring the status of alternative supervision is the responsibility of the Chief Human Resources Officer or designee.
 All documentation under this policy shall be maintained in the Human Resources office.

 Retaliation for making a report or participating in a process under this policy is prohibited.
-The college prohibits an individual from knowingly filing a false complaint or making misrepresentations of sexual misconduct.
+The university prohibits an individual from knowingly filing a false complaint or making misrepresentations of sexual misconduct.
 A complaint made in good faith is not considered false merely because the evidence does not ultimately support the allegation of sexual misconduct.
 If an investigation results in a finding that a person who has accused another of sexual misconduct has acted maliciously or has recklessly made false accusations, the reporting party will be subject to appropriate sanctions.
 It is important to note that due process considerations may limit the ability to investigate or resolve anonymous complaints.

 Violations of this policy may result in disciplinary charges up to and including termination.
 Any disciplinary action shall be taken pursuant to the applicable collective bargaining agreement.